-Jordan is one of the most infamous men ever to grace Wall Street, earning the title "The Wolf of Wall Street" due to his unethical sales practices from his days at the helm of his company "Stratton Oakmont."
+He is one of the most infamous men ever to grace Wall Street, earning the title "The Wolf of Wall Street" due to his unethical sales practices from his days at the helm of his company Stratton Oakmont.

-Born in The Bronx, New York, on July 9, 1962, Jordan Ross Belfort is the son of Jewish parents and spent his youth growing up in Queens, New York.
+Born in the Bronx, New York, on July 9, 1962, Jordan Ross Belfort is the son of Jewish parents and spent his youth growing up in Queens, New York.
 While he was a teen, Jordan started selling ice creams and puka shell necklaces on the beach to earn money.

-Jordan graduated high school, moving onto dental school at the University of Maryland.
+Belfort graduated high school, moving on to dental school at the University of Maryland.
 However, he left during orientation on the first day of class after the professor gave a speech saying dentists will never be rich.

 How did Jordan Belfort build his net worth?

 Jordan studied to be a stockbroker with the legendary Rothschild firm in New York City.
-However, his first day as a licensed stockbroker was on "Black Monday," on October 19, 1987.
-With the company closing its doors, Jordan sold "pink sheet" stocks in the OTC market for a firm called "The Investors Center."
+However, his first day as a licensed stockbroker was on Black Monday, October 19, 1987.
+With the company closing its doors, Jordan sold "pink sheet" stocks in the OTC market for The Investors Center.

 Jordan's superior selling skills took him to the top of the company's sales board, earning him around $70,000 per month.
 However, he sought more from his career, starting his firm, Stratton Oakmont, with his partner Danny Roush.